Support rural investigative journalism

 It would be bold and investigative, exposing what powerful interests do not want us to see.
 The exact opposite, in other words, of the BBC’s current rural coverage.

-George Monbiot (@) is a journalist, academic and political and environmental activist; he writes a weekly column for the Guardian517 – Vote for this idea if you like it
+George Monbiot (@) is a journalist, academic and political and environmental activist; he writes a weekly column for the Guardian

 Why vote?
 We will feed in readers' favourite ideas to the government's consultation on the future of the BBC, and profile them heavily in the media.
 We believe the debate over the BBC's future is too narrow and focused on cuts - it's missing strong, positive ideas about what public broadcasting can and should be.
 By voting, you can have your say on what those ideas should be - and if you've got your own, share them with us→